-She is a 1965 film by Hammer Film Productions, based on the novel She: A History of Adventure by H. Rider Haggard.
-The film stars Ursula Andress in the title role, Peter Cushing as Horace Holly, John Richardson as Leo Vincey, and Christopher Lee as Billali, with Bernard Cribbins as Holly's valet Job.
+She is a 1965 Hammer film based on the novel She: A History of Adventure by H. Rider Haggard, directed by Robert Day and starring Ursula Andress in the title role, Peter Cushing as Horace Holly, Bernard Cribbins as Job, John Richardson as Leo Vincey, Rosenda Monteros as Ustane, and Christopher Lee as Billali.

 This film contains examples of: